Clean Energy Committee

 - Supported the town’s adoption of C-PACE, Connecticut’s financing program for commercial energy upgrades, and EnergizeCT’s Small Business Energy Efficiency program’s outreach to help our businesses contain energy costs.

 - Worked with the Planning and Zoning Commission to develop a new flexible approach to zoning code rules for rooftop solar which was finalized in the spring of 2016.

 - Developed public information materials to support a proven effective approach for the town to cut energy waste and keep buildings operating well without raising taxes, the Self-Financing Energy Saving Performance Contract.
 READ MORE...

 We meet the third Tuesday of the month at 7:00 PM at Town Hall (usually the Enfield Room).
+There are no meetings held in August.
 The Committee’s new charter allows for up to 11 members.
 Join us for educational, fun meetings and productive project work!